shmack01/PDFModPythonFunction/README.md

 There are 2 solutions to deploy:
-- Directly to a Function App
+- Publish code directly
-- Via a container.
+- Container.

 Version: Python 3.8. <br/><br/>

-# Function App
+# Publish Code

 The following line will install Ghostscript.